UBC-MDS/fxtracker/README.md

 ## Function Description

 -   `fx_conversion` <br> Convert the input amount of currency 1 to currency 2 based on the latest available exchange rate.
--   `fx_rate_lookup` <br> Lookup for the date of the first occurence (in reverse chronological order) on which the input target rate of a currency pair is within the day's high/low.
+-   `fx_rate_lookup` <br> Lookup for the most recent date on which the input target rate of a currency pair is within the day's high/low.
 -   `price_trend_viz` <br> Plot the historical exchange rate of the input currency pair for a specific period of time.
 -   `pl_trend_viz` <br> Plot the historical profit/loss percentage of the input currency pair for a specific period of time.